 Admission to the MFA program requires an Honours degree in Visual Arts or its equivalent from a recognized university or art college, with a minimum average of 80%.
 Applicants submit 20 images/video (digital format with list of works) of recent work to the Department of Fine Arts.
-This is in addition to the material required in the online application of the Office of Graduate Studies.
+This is in addition to the material required in the online application of Graduate Studies and Postdoctoral Affairs.
 Students who completed fewer than five term courses in art history at the undergraduate level may be required to complete them in a qualifying year.
-Artists lacking the formal academic qualifications but showing exceptional promise and accomplishment through their portfolio presentation may be recommended for admission at the discretion of the department and the University Graduate Office.
+Artists lacking the formal academic qualifications but showing exceptional promise and accomplishment through their portfolio presentation may be recommended for admission at the discretion of the department and the University's Office of Graduate Studies and Postdoctoral Affairs.
 He or she may also be asked to complete a qualifying year prior to admission.
 The Selection Committee seeks potential students whose work shows a mature, well-defined, personal vision as well as a strong academic record.

 It is expected that students reside in the Waterloo area during their period of active enrolment, making regular use of the studios provided.